 Moving to Providence?
-Rhode Island’s capital might seem like a small city, but it has big offerings!
+The capital of Rhode Island might seem like a little city in the smallest U.S. state, but it has big offerings!
 With interesting local history, a growing job market, affordable housing, and tons of fun things to do, you’ll love living in Providence.
-Check out these 11 things to know before moving!
+Check out these 16 things to know before moving!

 An Affordable Place to Live on the East Coast